-During the 2016-17, Russomano led the Royals to a 15-4 record, the most wins in a single season in program history.
-Scranton won its first 12 matches and set the school record with its 14th win of the season on Jan.
-29, defeating Penn College of Technology, 38-12.
-Four Royals earned Scholar All-American honors from the National Wrestling Coaches Association -- senior Ian Evans, junior Zachary D'Apolito, sophomore Daniel D'Agostini and freshman Keegan Connelly.
+During 2016-17, Russomano led the Royals to a 15-4 record, the most wins in a single season in program history (at the time).
+Scranton won its first 12 matches to open the year, as four Royals earned Scholar All-American honors from the National Wrestling Coaches Association -- senior Ian Evans, junior Zachary D'Apolito, sophomore Daniel D'Agostini, and freshman Keegan Connelly.
 Evans finished the season with a 32-5 record, giving him 122 career victories, second-most in program history.

 In 2015-16, Russomano led the Royals to a 9-9 record, the team's first .500 record since the 2004-05 season.
-The nine victories are also a program-best since 2004-05.
-Russomano also moved into second place on the school's all-time coaching victories list with 42 career victories.
+The nine victories were also a program-best since 2004-05.
+Russomano also moved into second place on the school's all-time coaching victories list.

-One of the highlights of Russomano's coaching tenure came in March 2007 when he escorted senior Donell Young to the NCAA Division III championships in Duqubue, Iowa.
+During Russomano's first season as head coach (2006-07), he escorted eventual Scranton Wall of Fame member Donell Young at the 2007 NCAA Division III championships in Dubuque, Iowa.
 Young became the 11th wrestler in school history to qualify for the NCAA championships.

 Russomano also served as head junior high school and substitute assistant varsity wrestling coach at Elk Lake High School in Dimock, Pa., where the Warriors produced two junior high school individual district champions and were Northern Athletic Conference (NAC) team champions in 1994.

 Russomano resides in Scranton.
 A certified fitness trainer and specialist in exercise therapy by the International Sports & Sciences, he is the owner of Coach's Personal Fitness in nearby Dunmore.
-Russomano is also the father of two sons: Anthony, a United States Marine Corps veteran who took part in Operation Iraqi Freedom, and Al, Jr., also a member of the United States Marine Corps and a former member of the all-Marine International wrestling team.
+Russomano is also the father of two sons: Anthony, a former standout wrestler at Scranton High School and United States Marine Corps veteran who took part in Operation Iraqi Freedom, and Al, Jr., also a member of the United States Marine Corps and a former member of the all-Marine International wrestling team.

 University of Scranton All-Time Coaching Records